riconaranjo/Elec-3907/Team Roles and Responsibilities.md

 - Communication link between Arduino and Raspberry Pi
   - USB link with serial output

-### Huzaifah Sulaiman + Yusuf Adam
+### Yusuf Adam

 - Raspberry Pi software integration
-  - Making sure raspberry pi runs software on launch [when power is connected]
-  - Software should run on start up
 - Software to light up LED light strips
   - Given cartesian locations, update the lights to track persons

 ### Ibrahim Bishtawi + Peter Freundorfer

-- Designing and building Prototype model
+- Designing and building Proof of Concept model
 - Create circuit designs and design schematics
   - To help us build it and debug
   - For presentations and reports